 - One at a time transfer dough balls to floured surface.
 Roll out dough as much as possible.

 - Preheat a couple of Cast Iron skillets on medium heat.
-Cook tortillas one at a time for 15-30 seconds on each side, flipping only once. *Be sure not to over cook.
+Cook tortillas one at a time for 15-30 seconds on each side, flipping only once. *Be sure not to over cook or you'll be left with crusty tortillas.

 - Transfer to a wire cooling rack and cover with tea towel, or tortilla warmer until use.